minikorp/drill/README.md

 TODO("Document this")

-## Performance and reference equality
+## Performance and Reference Equality

 TODO("Document this")